 - Build energy sources based on biomass

-The German government plans to invest 2.4 billion euros in the development of the bioeconomy by 2016 through the National Research Strategy.
+The German government plans to invest 2016 billion euros in the development of the bioeconomy through the National Research Strategy by 2.4.

 Politics 4: Announcement of the "BioEconomy Policy Strategy" for Germany

-The passed just last month (07/12/2013) Political strategy bioeconomy carries out the synthesis of all biomass usage paths and bundles them under the term bioeconomy.
+That only passed last month (12.07.2013/XNUMX/XNUMX) Political strategy bioeconomy carries out the synthesis of all biomass usage paths and bundles them under the term bioeconomy.

-If you like, you can read the bioeconomy policy strategy as a report from the previous action plans.
+If you like, you can read the bioeconomy policy strategy as an experience report from the previous action plans.
 An extract outlines the content of the 48-page strategy developed by the BMELV:

 The following excerpt from the bioeconomy policy strategy summarizes the goals of the strategy:

-- The bioeconomy has to take into account growing societal requirements for the way it is produced.
+- The bioeconomy has to take into account growing societal demands for the way it is produced.
 This applies to environmental, climate, nature and animal protection as well as compliance with social standards

 - Food security also has priority over the production of raw materials for industry and energy in a global context

-- Wherever possible and sensible, the cascade and coupling use of biomass should be realized
+- Where possible and sensible, the cascade and coupling use of biomass should be realized

 - Well-trained and informed specialists are essential for the competitiveness of the bioeconomy